 Visiting Rathlin Island just six miles north of Ballycastle is a must for all outdoor and nature lovers.
 It is no wonder that it is so popular with birdwatchers, geologists and anyone with a love of wild and rugged landscapes.
 The island is ideal for both walking and cycling (rent a bike on the Island) and enjoys puffins, guillemots and razorbills that make the cliffs and sea stacks their nesting sites from early spring to summer.

-Rambling the Causeway Coast Route
+Hiking the Causeway Coast Route

 The Giant Causeway coast with its rugged and windswept cliffs, gorgeous scenery and unspoilt beaches is best known for the hexagonal basalt columns.
-But there are many interesting and beautiful places to visit while hiking along this coastline, for instance, the cliffs of Torr Head, Fair Head and Benbane Head, the vanishing lake of Loughareema and the fishermen’s rope bridge across to Carrickarede Island.
+But there are many exciting and beautiful places to visit while hiking along this coastline, for instance, the cliffs of Torr Head, Fair Head and Benbane Head, the vanishing lake of Loughareema and the fishermen’s rope bridge across to Carrickarede Island.

 Glens of Antrim and Causeway Coast Walking Holiday Itineraries: